Japan councilwomen says ouster shows gender bias in politics | Politics

 Most of the assemblymen are owners of hot spring hotels and other businesses and employ many town residents, she said.
 Kuroiwa has defended her dismissal, saying the referendum was a difficult but unavoidable choice to protect the town's reputation as well as his own.

-Japan ranks among the lowest in international gender equality scales, with women still expected to prioritise homemaking, child rearing and subservience to husbands over career advancement.
+Japan ranks among the lowest in international gender equality scales, with women still expected to prioritize homemaking, child rearing and subservience to husbands over career advancement.
 Japan especially lags in women's advancement in politics.
-Women account of less than 10 per cent of lawmakers in the lower house, the more powerful of parliament's two chambers, and about 20% in the upper house.
+Women account of less than 10 per cent of lawmakers in the lower house, the more powerful of parliament's two chambers, and about 20 per cent in the upper house.
 About 40 per cent of local assemblies have no female members or only one.

+Two members of Prime Minister Yoshihide Suga's 20-member Cabinet are women.
+Mari Miura, a Sofia University professor of women's studies, said women in local assemblies have often been targeted and faced discrimination.

 - READ MORE ON: